Plough Pose – Halasana

 - Keeping your head and neck on the floor, breathe in as you lift both legs to 90 degrees.

-- As you lift your hips up toward the ceiling, place your hands on your hips and walk your hands up toward your shoulder blades.
+- As you lift your hips toward the ceiling, place your hands on your hips and walk your hands up toward your

 - If your toes can reach the floor comfortably, you can interlock your hands on the floor behind your back.

-- Keeping your knees straight, gently push your heels away and breathe evenly.
+- Keeping your knees straight, gently push your heels away, and breathe

 - Cardiovascular issues